-Most Classic Rock Fans music fans in general know this song from the great George Benson cover version.
+Most Classic Rock Fans music fans, in general, know this song from the great George Benson cover version.
 George Benson had a monster hit with the song “This Masquerade.”
 It was one of the biggest hits of his career.
-George Benson’s version hit number 10 on the Billboard Hot 100 in 1976.
+George Bensonn’s version hit number 10 on the Billboard Hot 100 in 1976.
 However, Helen Reddy also recorded a beautiful version of “This Masquerade,” on her 1972 album I Am Woman.
-Once again, the Carpenters also recorded a wonderful version of Leon Russell’s song.
+Once again, The Carpenters also recorded a wonderful version of Leon Russell’s song.

 When so many artists cover a song, it speaks volumes of the substance of the song itself.
 When a song is so brilliantly written the artist covering the song basically just has to not screw it up.
 When brilliant artists like George Benson cover a great song like “This Masquerade,” you usually wind up with a top 10 hit.

 It’s fascinating that the song “This Masquerade,” was never even released as a single by Leon Russell.
 In fact, the song was originally released as the B-side to the hit “Tightrope,” in 1972.
 Benson’s version was such a big hit in the 1970s, most people don’t realize it was Leon Russell who wrote the song.
 In the end for us, there was no question about it.
 Leon Russell’s song “This Masquerade,” stands as our choice for the number one position on our top 10 Leon Russell songs list.